 In 1995, The Canadian Forces Air Command announced that a further 12 CF-188 s would be withdrawn from active service and placed into ready reserve storage.
 This now leaves only 60 of the CF-18 fighters in four operational squadrons (433 and 425 at Bagotville, Quebec and 416 and 441 at Cold Lake, Alberta), each with 15 rather than 18 CF-18s.
 Some 23 additional CF-18s serve with No 410 Squadron at Cold Lake, with another 23 being either in storage or under repair.

 The reduced utilization should extend the lifetime of the CF-18 until 2014.
-In the meantime, an upgrade program is being planned which will probably include APG-65 radar improvements, modification of the ALR-67 radar warning receiver, and expanded capability for the mission computer and stores management system.
+In the meantime, an upgrade program was planned which will probably include APG-65 radar improvements, modification of the ALR-67 radar warning receiver, and expanded capability for the mission computer and stores management system.
 The Loral AN/AAS-38B NITE Hawk pod has been acquired for precision guidance munitions delivery.

 188701 McDonnell Douglas Block 9 CF-18A 188702/188706 McDonnell Douglas Block 10 CF-18A 188702 on display at CFB Cold Lake, Alberta, Canada.
 188704 w/o Jan 11, 1989 188707/188713 McDonnell Douglas Block 11 CF-18A 188714/188720 McDonnell Douglas Block 12 CF-18A 188714 w/o July 5, 1995.
 188721/188727 McDonnell Douglas Block 13 CF-18A 188728/188734 McDonnell Douglas Block 14 CF-18A 188735/188740 McDonnell Douglas Block 15 CF-18A 188741/188747 McDonnell Douglas Block 16 CF-18A 188748/188754 McDonnell Douglas Block 17 CF-18A 188755/188761 McDonnell Douglas Block 18 CF-18A 188762/188768 McDonnell Douglas Block 19 CF-18A 188769/188774 McDonnell Douglas Block 20 CF-18A 188775/188782 McDonnell Douglas Block 21 CF-18A 188783/188790 McDonnell Douglas Block 22 CF-18A 188791/188798 McDonnell Douglas Block 23 CF-18A